PriceSpider-NeuIntel/imagewizard/README.rst

 Luminosity
 __________

 imagewizard provides methods to change the luminosity/brightness of a given image.
-The intensity of the level can be passed as an argument to the function.
+The intensity of the brightness can be passed as an argument to the function.
 A positive intensity value will brighten the image, whereas a negative value will darken the image.
 The following code demonstrates changing the brightness levels.

 >>> imagewizard.Processing().luminosity(img: Image, intensity_shift: int, order: str)